Harlemz1stLad3/Sprint-Challenge--JavaScript/README.md

 GLOBAL SCOPE - When in the global scope, the value of “this” will be the window/console object.

-IMPLICIT BINDING - Whenever a function is called by a preceding dot, the object left of the dog gets ‘this’.
+IMPLICIT BINDING - Whenever a function is called by a preceding dot, the object left of the dot gets ‘this’.

-NEW BINDING - Whenever a constructor function is used, ‘this’ refers to the specific instance of the object that is created and returned by the constructor function.
+NEW BINDING - Whenever a constructor function is used, ‘this’ refers to the specific instance of the object that is created and returned by a new function.

 EXPLICIT BINDING - Whenever Javascript's call or apply method is used, we're explicitly defining what 'this' is referring to.